Millions of Americans live nowhere near a hospital, jeopardizing their lives

 Republican hopes to repeal and replace Obamacare could make the problem much worse, experts say, if millions of American lose their health insurance.
 That would put even more pressure on rural hospitals.

 Some in Congress have proposed efforts to try to save rural hospitals.
-A bipartisan group of Senators led by Iowa's Republican Sen. Charles Grassley introduced a bill that would change Medicare rules to allow rural hospitals to have an emergency room and outpatient care, without the need for hospital beds.
+A bipartisan group of senators led by Iowa Republican Charles Grassley introduced a bill that would change Medicare rules to allow rural hospitals to have an emergency room and outpatient care, without the need for hospital beds.

 "A car accident or a heart attack is dangerous under the best of circumstances, but it's a lot more dangerous for someone who's far away from an emergency room," Grassley said.
 "When a rural hospital closes, its emergency room closes with it."